abbaslab-va/AbbasCentral/README.md

 # ExpManager Class

 The ExpManager class' responsibility is to call the BehDat functions on specific collections of sessions from an experiment and return aggregated results that can be used for population-based statistical analyses.
+Furthermore, the ExpManager is the class whose objects' functionality enable the operations of the AbbasCentral app.
+An ExpManager object is required to use the app, which is described below.

+## ExpManager Properties

+    sessions - An array of BehDat objects, one per session metadata - A structure containing experimental metadata with the following fields:
+        > subjects - A cell array of strings that name the subjects with associated sessions
+        > path - The root path to the data directory where the project is housed
+        > experimenter - The name of the primary experimenter(s)

+## ExpManager Methods

+`get_size(obj)`

+This function calculates the size of the ExpManager object and prints it to the command line.

+# AbbasCentral.mlapp

 # Example workflow
 The following example demonstrates how a researcher may use this package to set up a data pipeline, from collection and spike sorting, to synchronization with parallel data streams, to data analysis, visualization and storage.